Last updated: 7 July 2020 at 9.30am

 If you develop coronavirus symptoms

-If you live with someone who has coronavirus symptoms
+If you live with someone who has symptoms of coronavirus

 Living with someone who is a confirmed close contact